Brisppy/twitch-archiver/README.md

     -v VOD, --vod VOD_ID / URL
             VOD ID(s) to download, separated with commas or a file path with `-f | --file` arg.

-*Both video and chat logs are grabbed by default.*
+Both the video and chat logs are grabbed if neither are specified.

 options:
   -h, --help            show this help message and exit